ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 [[ Editor's note: We are going to need a way for a client to rotate its keys securely, even while an ongoing grant is in effect. ]]

-When used to bind to an access token, the
+When used to bind to an access token, the access token MUST be covered by the signature method.

 ## Detached JWS {#detached-jws}